 Type your paragraph here.

 Upstairs in the Historic Carnegie Building, 2155 3rd Street, Livermore

-Hours, Wednesday-Saturday, 11:30 am to 4:00 pm and Saturday, 10:00 am to 2:30 pm.
+Hours: Wednesday-Saturday, 11:30 am to 4:00 pm and Sunday, 10:00 am to 2:30 pm.
+Phone: (925) 449-9927

-New LAA Gallery Member: Emily Chin
+New LAA Gallery Member: Michael F. Bland, Blown Glass

-The LAA Gallery shares space with the Livermore Heritage Guild,
+The LAA Gallery Shares space with the Livermore Heritage Guild,

 Copyright © Livermore Art Association.
 All rights reserved.